-I'm Intimidated by My Girlfriend's Sexual History.
+I'm Intimidated By My Girlfriend's Sexual History.
 What Do I Do?

-Updated March 29, 2024by Regain Editorial Team
+Updated October 22, 2024by Regain Editorial Team

 Worried about your girlfriend's past?

-Dating someone with an extensive sexual history
+Dating someone with more extensive sexual history

-Jealousy
+• Jealousy

 Jealousy is a complex emotion associated with anger, sadness, and fear.
 Jealousy arises when a person perceives a threat to something important to them.
 It can be directed at almost anything, whether that thing is real or perceived.
 Jealousy serves an important function in self-protection and, in some cases, protecting a relationship.

-Insecurity
+• Insecurity

-Communicate your insecurities
+• Communicate your insecurities

 Getty